Fisk University: 21st century

-H. James Williams, served as president from February 2013 to September 2015.
-Williams had previously been dean of the Seidman College of Business at Grand Valley State University in Michigan and, before that, an accounting professor at Georgetown University, Florida A&M, and Texas Southern University.
+H. James Williams served as president from February 2013 to September 2015.
+Williams had been dean of the Seidman College of Business at Grand Valley State University in Michigan, and previously an accounting professor at Georgetown University, Florida A&M, and Texas Southern University.
 Williams was succeeded by interim president Frank Sims.
 In March 2017 the Fisk board of trustees announced that Kevin Rome would be Fisk university's seventeenth president.

 In June 2017, a service in memory of 1892 lynching victim Ephraim Grizzard was held in the Fisk Memorial Chapel.
 A plaque memorializing Grizzard and two other lynching victims—his brother Henry and Samuel Smith—was installed at St. Anselm's Episcopal church in Nashville.

 In 2018 the Southern Association of Colleges and Schools placed the institution on probation.
 The accreditor cited failings related to financial responsibility, control of research funds, and federal and state responsibility.
 Fisk announced a fundraising record and increased enrollment the following year.
 In 2020, Fisk was taken off probation and maintained its accreditation.